 1. Install the app and disable the camera

-- Tap the “Grant permissions” button.
+- Tap the “Grant device admin permission” button.
 The Android system will show an “Activate device administrator?” screen, and you should tap “Activate”.

 - Tap the “Disable camera” button.
 This uses the granted permissions to disable the camera.